mlpack/mlpack4_joss/paper.md

 This was the main motivator for the original development of mlpack in the C++ language, which allows for efficient close-to-the-metal implementations [@curtin2013mlpack].

-Development and deployment of applications that use machine learning can also be significantly hampered if the overall process is too difficult or unwieldy [@paleyes2020challenges,@lavin2022technology].
+But speed is not everything: development and deployment of applications that use machine learning can also be significantly hampered if the overall process is too difficult or unwieldy [@paleyes2020challenges,@lavin2022technology].
 Furthermore, deployment environments often have computational or engineering constraints that make a full-stack Python solution infeasible [@fischer2020ai].
 As such, it is important that lightweight and easy-to-deploy machine learning solutions are available.
 This has motivated our refactoring and redesign of mlpack 4: we pair efficient implementations with easy and lightweight deployment, making mlpack suitable for a wide range of deployment environments.
 A more complete set of motivations can be found in the mlpack vision document [@mlpack2021vision].

 # Functionality